News KrakenD Enterprise v2.6 released with OpenTelemetry, FIPS-140, gRPC server and more

 Managing the LICENSE file

 To run the Enterprise software, you must provide a valid license.
 The license file comes in an email containing the download link.
-The file is named LICENSE (no extension), and you need to copy it or mount it where KrakenD expects.
+The file is named LICENSE by default (no extension), although you can change its location and name as long as you let KrakenD know.

 When the license file is expired, incorrect, or missing, KrakenD won’t start.